gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 DKIM, or DomainKeys Identified Mail, establishes a trustworthy link between the domains sending emails and the messages themselves using cryptographic authentication.
 Think of it as a digital wax seal that not only identifies the sender but also ensures the message remains unchanged during delivery.

-This system uses asymmetric cryptography, which involves two keys: a **private key** that is safely kept on the sending server to sign each outgoing email, and a **public key** that is available in DNS records for receiving servers to verify the signature.
+This system uses asymmetric cryptography, which involves two keys: a **private key** that is safely kept on the sending server to sign each outgoing email, and a **public key** that is available in DNS for receiving servers to verify the signature.

 When properly configured, each message contains a unique DKIM signature header that looks similar to this: